boazvig/hello-world/README.md

 a first git repository

-# a simple change of file to commit, push fto branch and pull from master
+# a simple change of file to commit, push to branch and pull from master